leoloso/graphql-by-pop.com/docs/getting-started/installation.md

 # Installation

-PoP requires PHP 7.1 or higher.

 To date, only the adapters for WordPress have been implemented.

+## Requirements

+GraphQL by PoP requires PHP 7.1 or higher.

 ## Installing on WordPress